senotrusov/march/README.md

 ### The idea

-* Document consist of sections, sections contains paragraphs.
+* Document consist of sections, sections contain paragraphs.

 * One single paragraph may have many instances across different documents.
   A kind of repost or retweet, with the difference that when the original author updates the paragraph that update